Gold star reviews: Gourd Birdhouses, natural & manufactured to purchase here.

 Many species of birds will choose gourd bird houses over other types as mentioned earlier, but interesting enough House Sparrows do not.

-So perhaps the use of gourds as birdhouses could be a benefit to the Bluebird population in preventing this predation by House Sparrows.
+So perhaps the use of gourds as birdhouses could be a benefit to the Bluebird population in stopping House Sparrows from usurping their homes.

 The natural colour of gourds are most often chosen first over other brightly painted ornamental birdhouses.